yeastrc/proxl-web-app/docs/using/spectrum-viewer.rst

 Spectrum Viewer
 ==================

-ProXL uses a version of the `Lorikeet spectrum viewer <https://github.com/UWPR/Lorikeet>`_ that has been modified to support crosslinked and looplinked spectra.
+Proxl uses a version of the `Lorikeet spectrum viewer <https://github.com/UWPR/Lorikeet>`_ that has been modified to support crosslinked and looplinked spectra.
 Lorikeet is a pure-HTML and Javascript viewer that requires no 3rd party plugins to use.
 (Source code of the customized version of Lorikeet may be found `here <https://github.com/yeastrc/proxl-web-app/tree/master/proxl_web_app/WebRoot/js/lorikeet>`_.)
 Some knowledge of interpreting tandem mass spectra is assumed in this document.